-Did you know that if we remove the parts of the Gospels wherein Jesus performed miracles or taught parables, what we would have leftover are the records of his actual day-to-day comments and/or teachings?
-And out of all of these remaining teachings, a huge portion of Jesus’ time (at least one-third) was spent arguing with the local priests and authorities.
+Did you know that if we remove the parts of the Gospels wherein Jesus performed miracles or taught parables, what we would have left over are the records of his actual day-to-day comments and/or teachings?
+Out of all of these remaining teachings, a huge portion of Jesus’ time (at least one-third) was spent arguing with the local priests and authorities.

 They were constantly attacking him for doing things outside the box.
 Although they kept trying to accuse and prosecute him for breaking their laws (which was their procedure for getting rid of prophets and spiritual teachers), he never actually contradicted the spirit of their laws.
 The only times he pushed the envelope on this issue was when he was demonstrating that it was more important to follow the spirit and content of the laws and not worry as much about the literal interpretation of those laws.
 For example, because he continued teaching and healing on the Sabbath, they condemned him for “working on the Sabbath,” which was supposed to be a “day of rest.”
 But he told them that such religious rules were merely guidelines and that such laws should NEVER become more important than doing God’s Work and being good people (being of service)–even on the Sabbath.